PrimordialMoros/Bending/CONTRIBUTING.md

 ### Sub-packages

 - `ability` - Contains all ability implementations
-- `command` - Contains all plugin commands, this project uses [ACF](https://github.com/aikar/commands)
+- `command` - Contains all plugin commands
+- `event` - Contains all plugin commands
 - `game` - Contains all data and controllers for the main logic of the game
 - `model` - Contains the model for the plugin's data and systems
 - `protection` - Contains all world/region protection systems